Art & Design

 Therapeutic art

-One art therapy session is delivered to each group on a weekly basis on a Monday.
+One art well-being session is delivered to each non-GCSE group on a weekly basis on a Monday.
 The aim of the sessions is for pupils to engage in art activities that promote confidence, wellbeing, relaxation and social skills.
 Pupils use this opportunity to discuss any difficulties or issues in a relaxed, safe and informal setting.
-Although sessions are planned, the sessions are fluid and respond to the pupils needs.
+Although sessions are planned, the sessions are fluid and respond to the pupils' needs.
 Pupils have the freedom to select from a range of activities and can choose to work on an independent activity.

 Scaffolding of key skills and knowledge examples